duanqingxi/NCOMMS-20-02976/coincidence detection/ReadMe.md

 A 1000*1 data represents the membrane potential during operation time(100 us).
 The sampling interval is 0.1us.
 Another data recodes the time of each spike firing.

+Figure 1 represents the membrane potential during operation time when input is uncorrelated.
+Figure 1.png
+Figure 2 represents the membrane potential during operation time when input is correlated.

 Figure 1 represents LIF neuron's response curve, whose parameters are extracted from the experiments.
-Figure 2 represents the membrane potential during operation time when input is uncorrelated.
-Figure 3 represents the membrane potential during operation time when input is correlated.

 Because the input is a Poisson input with randomness, there will be some differences in results from run to run.